 Llosa was the most sourced journalist in the Mitchell Report on Steroids in Major League Baseball.
 He broke stories on boxer Shane Mosley’s use of EPO and testosterone and the federal indictment of New York Mets clubhouse employee Kirk Rodomski.
 In 2008 he co-wrote “Sins of a Father” an SI exclusive about a 13-year-old in-line skater injected with HGH and testosterone by his father, who became the first parent ever convicted and jailed for providing his child with steroids.
 That story was sent to every member of the U.S. Congress during the Roger Clemens hearings and referenced in those proceedings.

 Youth sports has been a primary passion for Llosa, who has coached soccer for twenty-five years, and humbly acknowledges he knows little and has mucho to learn.
-He just recently co-founded Whole Child Sports, an organization which aims to help develop a healthier, more creative youth sports experience for kids across America.
+He co-founded Whole Child Sports, an organization which aims to help develop a healthier, more creative youth sports experience for kids across America.

-Luis Fernando Llosa and Kim John Payne are co-authoring a book on middle school bullying (Shambhala Press) which is due out in 2020.
-He is also working on a documentary series, and taking a stab at fiction writing, preparing his first book of short stories and first novel.
+Luis Fernando Llosa and Kim John Payne are co-authoring a book on middle school bullying (Shambhala Press) which is due out in 2022.
+He is also working on a documentary series.

-He lives with his incredibly talented, beautiful, patient wife and five children in New York City.
+He lives with his talented, beautiful wife and five children in New York City.